 Of course, if you actually look at this, you’ll notice that the gut has a physical affect on the body, and the oral cavity is a part of this.
 It actually has been studied and seen that a certain gut bacterium can prevent cavities, showing that there is a connection between this tract and overall oral health.
 We can see from this that overall happiness and oral health come from a balanced GI tract, so you want this to be blanked out.

 But how do you do that?
 Well, there are a few things that you can do to help adjust your lifestyle and feel better, improving your overall health, happiness, and moods.
 The first, is you brush and floss on the daily.
 Do this, avoiding alcohol rich mouth rinses, and also see the dentist.
-You should make sure that you do see the dentist in FishERs, since they can manage the conditions if you do get diagnosed early.
+You should make sure that you do see the dentist, since they can manage the conditions if you do get diagnosed early.
 Stay up to date with checkups.
 You should go in every 6 months, or more if needed.

 You need to eat well. this means a well balanced diet.
 If you have a lot of sugar, start to reduce this, and consider going low carb.
 If you do this, you’ll reduce the risk of diabetes, obesity, tooth decay, and oral infections now, and later in life.